EricLambrecht/react-timing-hooks/README.md

 ## Why bother?

+Writing a timeout or anything similar requires a lot of boilerplate (if you don't do it quick and dirty).
+This library is supposed to give you easy access to those functionalities while keeping your code clean.

-You often have timeouts that run under a certain condition.
-In these cases a cleanup often has to be done in a separate `useEffect` call that really only cleans up on unmount.
+For example: You might have a timeout that runs under a certain condition.
+In this case a cleanup has to be done in a separate `useEffect` call that cleans everything up (but only on unmount).

-You might have code like this for example:
+Your code could look like this:

 ```javascript
   import { useEffect } from 'react'